RevealBi/Documentation/en/dashboards/sharing-dashboards/share-a-dashboard.md

   - **Owner** permissions - the user can create, edit, share and delete.

   - **Contributor** permissions - the user can create, edit and share but cannot delete the dashboard or folder.
+They can only delete the visualizations in the dashboard.

   - **Viewer** permissions - the user can view and share dashboards and folders for view only.